 - Belly up to the bar at the Silver Dollar Bar in The Wort Hotel.
-The bar has 2,032 uncirculated 1921 Morgan Silver Dollars inlaid.
+The bar has 2,032 uncirculated 1921 Morgan Silver Dollars inlaid and offers local beer.

-- Sip something at Dornan’s Bar.
-The view is spectacular! 👀
+- Sip something and grab a bite at Dornan’s Bar.
+In Grand Teton National Park, the view is spectacular! 👀

-- Enjoy my favorite restaurants: Trio, Snake River Grill, Bin 22, Pearl Street Bagels, Creekside Market & Deli, Café Genevieve, King Sushi, Hatch, the Phoenix and the Dragon, Persephone Bakery.
+- Enjoy my favorite restaurants: Trio, Snake River Grill, Bin 22, Pearl Street Bagels, Creekside Market & Deli, Café Genevieve, King Sushi, Hatch, Persephone Bakery.

-- Discover the art galleries and National Museum of Wildlife Art
+- Discover the downtown art galleries and the National Museum of Wildlife Art

 - Hike in Grand Teton National Park (about 20 minutes from Jackson).